Visit Author's Page »

-Julie Frechette is Professor of Communication at Worcester State University, Worcester, MA, where she founded and co-directed the Center for Teaching and Learning.
+Julie Frechette is Professor of Communication at Worcester State University, Worcester, MA, where she teaches courses on media studies, critical cultural studies, media education, and gender representations.
 Her book, Developing Media Literacy in Cyberspace: Pedagogy and Critical Learning for the Twenty-First-Century Classroom (Praeger Press, 2002), was among the first to explore the multiple literacies approach for the digital age.
-She is the author of numerous articles on media literacy and feminism, and has written chapter inclusions for the books Literacy Practices in Late Modernity: Mastering Technological and Cultural Conversion (Hampton Press, 2012), Digital Generations: Children, Young People, and New Media (Lawrence Erlbaum, 2006), and Media Literacy: Transforming Curriculum and Teaching (Blackwell Publishing, 2005).
-She served as an inaugural member of the Editorial Board for The Journal of Media Literacy Education, and was selected by the National Telemedia Council for the special journal series, "Emerging Scholars in Media Literacy."
+She is the author of numerous articles and book chapters on media literacy, critical cultural studies, and gender and media.
+She serves as a board member of the Action Coalition of Media Educators.
+Dr. Frechette earned her Ph.D. at the University of Massachusetts, Amherst.

 Douglas Gomery is the author of 21 books, and more than 600 articles on the history and economics of the mass media.
 His book Who Owns the Media? earned the Robert Picard Award as the best economics book by the Association for Education in Journalism and Mass Communication in 2001.
 His book Shared Pleasures earned the prize for TV-film book presented by the Lincoln Center Library in 1991.
 Dr. Gomery continues to research books and articles on the history and economics of the mass media as Resident Scholar at the